dovecot/documentation/source/configuration_manual/authentication/password_schemes.rst

 For most of the other salted password schemes (SMD5, SSHA*) the salt is stored after the password hash and its length can vary.
-When hashing the password, append the salt after the plaintext password, e.g.: SSHA256(pass, salt) = SHA256(pass + salt) + salt.
+When hashing the password, append the salt after the cleartext password, e.g.: SSHA256(pass, salt) = SHA256(pass + salt) + salt.

 For example with SSHA256 you know that the hash itself is 32 bytes (256 bits/8